Strategic Whitepaper · Loyyo

 Dynamic website pricing When she visits yaya.eu, the website reads her Top Tier status from the UCI.
 Instead of seeing standard retail pricing, the entire storefront dynamically adjusts to show her exclusive, discounted member pricing.

 The right reward at the right moment Loyyo analyzes her Frequency and Average Purchase Value (APV).
 The AI agent knows she buys high-value items every 3 months.
-Exactly 85 days after her last purchase, the agent pushes a highly specific, high-value reward directly to her Google Wallet lock screen, perfectly timed to trigger her next purchase.
+Exactly 85 days after her last purchase, the agent pushes a highly specific, high-value reward directly to her Wallet lock screen, perfectly timed to trigger her next purchase.